Home pregnancy tests: Can you trust the results?

 Could a positive result be wrong?

 A false-positive might happen if you had a pregnancy loss soon after the fertilized egg attached to your uterine lining (biochemical pregnancy) or you take a pregnancy test too soon after taking a fertility drug that contains HCG.
-An ectopic pregnancy, menopause or problems with your ovaries also might contribute to misleading test results.
+An ectopic pregnancy or menopause also might contribute to misleading test results.

 Could a negative result be wrong?